 Professor Stein’s scholarship focuses on contemporary Latin American literary and cultural production.
 His current research is devoted to analyzing representations of the myth of fair play in football (soccer) fiction in Latin America.
 Stein’s recent work has been published in Chasqui, Hispania, Revista de literatura mexicana and Studies in Latin American Popular Culture.
 His co-edited anthology of football fiction and author interviews, Por amor a la pelota: Once cracks de la ficción futbolera, was released by Editorial Cuarto Propio in 2014.
 Stein’s teaching experience and interests include community engagement, culture, film, literature, Portuguese and Spanish, among other topics.

-Visiting Assistant Professor of Anthropology/Archaeology (2015).
+Visiting Assistant Professor of Spanish and Portuguese (2017).

 Assistant Professor of Africana Studies, Distinguished Chair in Africana Studies (2009).